manuelernesto/devfest_kotlin/README.md

 Project is published under the [MIT license](/LICENSE.md).
 Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)

-_GDG DevFest App is not endorsed and/or supported by Google, the corporation._
+_GDG DevFest App is not supported by Google, the corporation._